openstreams/wflow/doc/wflow_sediment.rst

 Configuration
 -------------
-The wflow\_sediment model was developed as part of the wflow hydrologic platform and is therefore a nother wflow module, developed in Python, and using the same framework than wflow\_sbm.
+The wflow\_sediment model was developed as part of the wflow hydrologic platform and is therefore another wflow module, developed in Python, and using the same framework than wflow\_sbm.
 First, the model case is set up and run normally with wflow\_sbm.
 Then wflow\_sediment is run using the outputs of the hydrologic model.
 As settings for wflow\_sbm are explained in the corresponding part of this documentation, only specific details regarding the run of wflow\_sediment are developed here.